 The Institute will provide the following audio-visual equipment in each session for your use:

 A Windows computer and projector will be in your session room.
 The computer will accept CD-ROM, DVD-ROM or USB drives.
 USB drives must be unencrypted and must not require software to be installed on the conference laptop.
 Conference laptops will not have internet access.
 We recommend that you copy your presentation to the computer’s desktop before your session begins.

 Create your presentation using a 16:9 aspect ratio.
-You can still use a 4:3 aspect ratio, but there will be unused screen space.
+You can still use a 4:3 aspect ratio, but be aware there will be unused screen space.